 An instantiation defines which roles specified in the role model are played by which classes of the actual implementation.
 The instantiations of several design components typically interrelate with each other as classes will play roles of several instantiations.
-An instantiation can also contain modifications and extensions to specific roles in order to address a specific system's functionality.
-Fig. 3-4 depicts a Java interface Visitor playing the 'AbstractVisitor' role of the Visitor pattern. javadoc comments [28] have been used to capture the design component information for this instantiation.
-We use a @pattern tag which states the name of the design component (Visitor), the role being played (Abstract-Visitor), and the name of the instantiation (QuizVisitor).
+An instantiation can also contain modifications and extensions to specific roles in order to address a specific system's functionality. javadoc comments [29] have been used to capture the design component information for this instantiation.
+We use a @pattern tag which states the name of the design component (Visitor), the role being played (AbstractVisitor), and the name of the instantiation (QuizVisitor) [25].
+There can be various implementation strategies for a component expressed through different role models.
+Additionally, there can be various implementations for each role model.
+A more detailed description about design components is given in [26].